-- Strong brand awareness.
+Strong brand awareness.
 We believe our Domino's Pizza® brand is one of the most widely-recognized consumer brands in the world.
 We believe consumers associate our brand with the timely delivery of quality, affordable pizza and other complementary items.
-Over the past five years, our domestic franchise and Company-owned stores have invested an estimated \$1.4 billion on national, local and co-operative advertising in the United States.
-Additionally, we estimate that our international franchisees commit significant dollars in advertising efforts in their markets.
+Over the past five years, our domestic franchise and Company-owned stores have invested an estimated \$1.4 billion in national, local and co-operative advertising in the United States.
+Additionally, our international franchisees invest significant amounts in advertising efforts in their markets.
 Our Domino's Pizza® brand is routinely named a MegaBrand by Advertising Age.
 We continue to reinforce our brand with extensive advertising through television, web-based promotions, radio and print.
-We have also enhanced the strength of our brand through marketing affiliations with brands such as Coca-Cola®. - We believe that our brand is particularly strong among pizza consumers for whom a meal is a fairly spontaneous event.
+We have also enhanced the strength of our brand through marketing affiliations with brands such as Coca-Cola®.

+We believe that our brand is particularly strong among pizza consumers for whom a meal is a fairly spontaneous event.
 In these situations, we believe that service and product quality are the consumers' priorities.
-We believe that well established demographic and lifestyle trends will drive continuing emphasis on convenience and will, therefore, continue to play into our brand's strength. - Internal dough manufacturing and supply chain system.
-In addition to generating significant revenues and earnings, primarily in the United States, we believe that our vertically integrated dough manufacturing and supply chain system enhances the quality and consistency of our products, enhances our relationships with franchisees, leverages economies of scale to offer lower costs to our stores and allows our store managers to better focus on store operations and customer service by relieving them of the responsibility of mixing dough in the stores and sourcing other ingredients.
+We believe that well established demographic and lifestyle trends will drive continuing emphasis on convenience and will, therefore, continue to play into our brand's strength.

+• Internal dough manufacturing and supply chain system.
+In addition to generating significant revenues and earnings, primarily in the United States, we believe that our vertically integrated dough manufacturing and supply chain system enhances the quality and consistency of our products, enhances our relationships with franchisees, leverages economies of scale to offer lower costs to our stores and allows store managers to better focus on store operations and customer service by relieving them of the responsibility of mixing dough in the stores and sourcing other ingredients.

-In 2012, we made approximately 511,000 full-service food deliveries to our domestic stores, or approximately two deliveries per store, per week, with an on-time delivery performance rate of approximately 94%.
+In 2013, we made approximately 523,000 full-service food deliveries to our domestic stores, or approximately two deliveries per store, per week, with a fill rate of over 99%.
+Fill rate is an industry metric which compares the number of items delivered to the number of items ordered.
 All of our Company-owned stores and over 99% of our domestic franchise stores purchase all of their food and supplies from us.
 This is accomplished through our network of 16 regional dough manufacturing and supply chain centers, each of which is generally located within a one-day delivery radius of the stores it serves, and a leased fleet of over 400 tractors and trailers.
-Additionally, we supply certain of our domestic and international franchisees with equipment and supplies through our equipment and supply center, which we operate as part of our domestic stores with ingredients that are processed at our vegetable processing center and thin crust product that is manufactured at our thin crust manufacturing center, both of which we operate as part of our domestic supply chain segment.
+Additionally, we supply certain of our domestic and international franchisees with equipment and supplies through our equipment and supply center, which we operate as part of our domestic supply chain segment, offering a full range of non-food products, from ovens to uniforms.
+We also supply certain of our domestic stores with ingredients that are processed at our vegetable processing center and thin crust product that is manufactured at our thin crust manufacturing center, both of which we operate as part of our domestic supply chain segment.

 Because we source the food for substantially all of our domestic stores, our domestic supply chain segment enables us to leverage and monitor our strong supplier relationships to achieve the cost benefits of scale and to ensure compliance with our rigorous quality standards.
-In addition, the "one-stop shop" nature of this system, combined with our delivery accuracy, allows our store managers to eliminate a significant component of the typical "back-of-store" activity that many of our competitors' store managers must undertake.
-Additionally, we operate six supply chain centers that service certain of our international franchise markets.
+In addition, the "one-stop shop" nature of this system, combined with our delivery accuracy, allows store managers to eliminate a significant component of the typical "back-of-store" activity that many of our competitors' store managers must undertake.
+Additionally, we operate seven supply chain centers that service certain of our international franchise markets.